 Knowing what to expect after a brow lift can help prevent any fears or worries of the unknown.
 When patients meet with their prospective surgeon, they will discuss the details of the brow lift aftercare.
 This will include time frames for when patients can go back to work, when they can begin driving again and when they can resume normal exercise.

-Before patients leave the hospital after the surgery, they will be given an appointment to come back for a post-operative review.
+Before patients leave the hospital after the surgery, they will be appointed to come back for a post-operative review.
 This is usually 1 to 2 weeks after the brow lift takes place.
-At this appointment, the surgeon will remove any non-dissolvable stitches and ensure that patient is recovering as expected.
+The surgeon will remove any non-dissolvable stitches at this appointment and ensure that patient is recovering as expected.

 Waking up after surgery

 How patients feel immediately after surgery will depend on what anaesthetic they have.
-If they opt for general anaesthetic patients will wake up slowly after your brow lift.
-Memory and concentration may be affected but this will usually resolve after 1 to 2 days.
-On the other hand, if they choose local anaesthetic, patients may feel numbness around the treatment area.
-This too will wear off with time.
+If they opt for general anaesthetic, patients will wake up slowly after their brow lift.
+Memory and concentration may be affected, but this will usually resolve after 1 to 2 days.
+On the other hand, patients may feel numbness around the treatment area if they choose local anaesthetic.
+This, too, will wear off with time.